CMSgov/dpc-static-site/common/docsV1.md

      -X POST \
      -d @patient_bundle.json</code></pre>

-### List all Patients
+### List all patients
-The Patient endpoint supports a GET /Patient operation, which allows you to retrieve a Bundle of Patient Resources.
-You will need to retrieve the system ID of patients when you get to the Attribution section.
+The Patient endpoint supports a GET /Patient operation, which allows you to retrieve a bundle of Patient Resources.
+You will need to retrieve the DPC ID of patients when you get to the Attribution section.

 #### Request: